mkpetterson/sfcrime/README.md

 Anecdotal evidence from family and friends still living in the city is that car break-ins have increased substatially in the past several years, and some pointed to the passaged of Proposition 47 in 2014 as one influencing factor.

-Proposition 47, which classifies many non-violent crimes as misdemenors, aims to reduce prison populations and prevent highly punitive punishments for relatively minor crimes.
+Proposition 47, which classifies many non-violent crimes as misdemeanors, aims to reduce prison populations and prevent highly punitive consequences for relatively minor crimes.
 I was interested in if this proposition led to a higher incidence in thefts from vehicles.

 The San Francisco Police Department keeps <a href="https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry">records of all crime reports </a>, including information such as crime location, description, date & time, and whether or not the crime as resolved.
 The dataset spans 15 years, giving insight into trends in the crime rate as the demographics of the city changes and new laws are enacted.

 I initially set out to find whether or not the level of theft from car break-ins increased markedly relative to other crime after the passing of this proposition.
-I also anticipated that the rate of resolving said crimes would be lower.
-While that question is answered in a fairly qualitative way, I also spent time doing general exploratory data analysis to look at different aspects of crime in San Francisco.
+I also anticipated that the rate of resolving said crimes would be lower and that there might be some correlation with gentrification in San Francisco.
+I also spent time doing general exploratory data analysis to look at different aspects of crime in San Francisco.

 ## Dataset overview